Are you worried about the declining performance of some of your website’s content? This could be a sign of content decay.

 Method 2: Find Decayed Content Using Google Search Console

-This method is not as easy to use as All in One SEO.
+This method is not as easy as All in One SEO.
 However, it will help you find content decay, and you can then manually start fixing it.

 If you haven’t already done so, then you will need to add your WordPress website to Google Search Console and give it some time to collect data.
 For more details, you can see our guide on how to connect your website to Google Search Console.